It happens to us all.

 - Allowing spammy comments to stay in your comments feed on blog posts and social media networks

 Remember that social proof comes in different forms.
 You may not have thousands of social media shares like UpWorthy, but you should start with what you already have.
 Showcase the exact or estimated number of the customers and clients that you currently work with.

 Or, you can show how many countries your products or services have reached and how many customers you currently have.
 See how GetResponse displays it right below the headline, above-the-fold?:

-Last but not least, you can also use case studies to improve the credibility of your offers.
+Last but not least, you can also use a case study to improve the credibility of your offers.
 People will feel more confident in your product or services, knowing that your offer will help them get results, too.

-Through case studies and proven results you’ve generated for other brands, people can trust you more, because you’ve got results to show for it.
+Through showcasing a case study and proven results you’ve generated for other brands, people can trust you more, because you’ve got results to show for it.

 One authority site that does this well is Conversion-Rate-Experts.com.
-Beyond the usual case studies, they go further and compile the case studies into a downloadable ebook.
+Beyond the usual case study, they go further and compile the case studies into a downloadable free ebook.

 Note that there is also external social proof that isn’t quantifiable or seen by the customers.

 For example, well-known brands like Amazon don’t need any on-site social proof to show that their products are of the highest quality.
 Amazon is already a household name, and people believe that they can trust it.